 Cold War economics

 Even though I am pretty familiar with the concept of footprinting and its application to cities, I never really thought about how life was maintained in Western Berlin.
 Clearly, there was not sufficient space available to provide all the resources and absorb all the wastes of the resident population in West-Berlin.
 I knew that most food and other resources were flown in initially and later transported in by road via the transit passage between West-Berlin and West Germany.
 But what about the waste?
-It would have been crazy to ship it all back to West-G
+It would have been crazy to ship it all back to West-Germany.

 So – there was an incentive to maintain economic relationships between East and West Berlin right from the start of the Cold War.
 West Berlin was interested in getting rid of its waste.
-Ea
+East Berlin was interested in “hard” West-German currency.
+So they started to trade millions of tons of waste over the years.

 Picture 4: Rail track for waste transportation between East and West Berlin

 Similarly, to attract valuable foreign currency the East German government built a special transit passage to make the Eastern Berlin airport Schönefeld easily accessible for Westerners without the complicated passport control procedures.
 For visitors and residents of West Berlin Schönefeld provided an attractive alternative, as flights to some European destinations were offered at cheaper rates.
-Regardless of
+Regardless of all hostile perceptions at the time, these offers were sometimes too good to be declined.
+Cold War economics.

 Ownership